giladturok/CleanCV/README.md

 ## Acknowledgments

 CleanCV is heavily adapted from LaTeX CV templates by [Bastian Rieck](https://github.com/Pseudomanifold/latex-cv) and [Corey Stephan](https://github.com/historical-theology/cv).
-Please check out their work.
+Please see their work.